1lann/Convorse/gocode/README.md

-# Welcome to Revel
+# Convorse

 ## Getting Started

-A high-productivity web framework for the [Go language](http://www.golang.org/).
+Convorse is written with [Revel](http://revel.github.io), A high-productivity web framework for the [Go language](http://www.golang.org/).

+Place this gocode directory in your `$GOPATH/src/` and rename it to convorse.

+What the file structure should be like: `$GOPATH/src/convorse/app/views/...`

 ### Start the web server: